TomConlin/trouble_w_triples/README.md

 ### Report

-The classifier reports on the types of issues it comes across changing a string into a DwCT but the main ones can be seen in the error flag returned. a non zero error flag means the classifier found something wrong an even error flag means the result is triplet an odd error flag means the result is a doublet
+The classifier reports on the types of issues it comes across changing a string into a DwCT but the main classes of issues can be seen in the error flag returned.
+* a non zero error flag means the classifier found something wrong...
+* an even error flag means the result is triplet.
+* an odd error flag means the result is a doublet.

 an error flag of 0 would be no errors, but we filtered for canonical when we began so there should not be any the zeros here turn out to be cases where they only gave one of the two colons